· Muhammed Ali · .md

 )

-# Receive message from room group.
+# Receive message from chat room group.

 async def chatbox_message(self, event):